 - In a skillet or dutch oven, melt 2 tablespoon of butter.
 Add turkey sausage, diced onion and bell pepper.
 Stir and cook for 4-5 minutes or until onions are translucent and turkey is cooked through.

 - Beat together eggs in a large mixing bowl.
 Add cooked onion, peppers and sausage then shredded cheese and cubed stuffing.
 Toss to thoroughly coat stuffing.

-- Use remaining 1 tbsp butter to grease a small casserole dish.
+- Use remaining 1 tablespoon butter to grease a small casserole dish.
 Pour and spread the stuffing mixture evening.
-Bake at 350˚ for about 20-25 minutes or until all egg appears cooked.
-Remove from oven, top with and serve!